sahithyandev/s3/src/content/docs/artificial-intelligence/02-agents.md

 Maps an agent's percept sequence to an action.

 ### Agent program
 An implementation of agent function.
 Maps percepts to actions.
 Can be considered as the _brain_ of the agent.
-Dicussed more in depth in [the coming section](/artificial-intelligence/agent-program).
+Dicussed more in depth in [its own page](/artificial-intelligence/agent-program/).

 ### Agent architecture